wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Static Factory Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The factory methods presented above do have some negatives.
 They clutter up the `Intake` class (and the namespace of `Intake` methods) with command-related methods.
 With that pattern, it's also possible to break the intended encapsulation of the subsystem (as the warning box alludes to), since code in these factory methods can access `private` members of the `Intake` class.
-To avoid these pitfalls, it's possible to define intake-related methods as static members of a seperate `IntakeCommands` class:
+To avoid these pitfalls, it's possible to define intake-related methods as static members of a separate `IntakeCommands` class:

 .. tabs::